Domekologe/aniworld_scraper/readme.md

   - `NUM`: Download only the specified season.
   - `NUM+`: Download this season and all subsequent seasons.
 - `--provider <ProviderOverride>`: Specify the content provider (e.g., VOE, Streamtape, or Vidoza).
+- `--path-override <folderName/path>`: Specify the output folder name or complete path (e.g., "myfav", "C:\Temp\myfav").
+If nothing will be set, the default output path will be used

 ## Manual Download
 If errors occur or only specific episodes are needed, use the `Manual_download.py` script: